ADirin/Sep1_Imp_2025/Scrum /Sprint 3/requirments.md

   - **Unit Tests:** The pipeline executes the unit tests using JUnit.
   - **Code Coverage:** The pipeline generates code coverage reports using JaCoCo.

-- **Notifications:** Configured email notifications to alert the team to build success or failure (optional).

 ### 3. Automated Unit & Coverage Testing
 We expanded our unit test suite to cover new and existing features, ensuring comprehensive test coverage.